 Mintos is the largest P2P loans marketplace reviewed on Alternative Investments.
 They feature an unrivaled number of originators, and the loans amount on the platform is unsurpassed.
 The downside of this very large choice is that configuring auto-invest may be hard for beginners.

 Omaraha has by far the worst interface you may ever come across when investing in loans.
 In addition, the loans supply has greatly decreased in 2018, making it hard to increase large sums.
 So you may wonder, why bother ?
-The reason is simply the unrivaled performance of the platform; the combination of a partial buyback guarantee and very high interest rates have boosted my XIRR to levels close to 20% !
+The reason is simply the unrivaled performance of the platform; the combination of a partial buyback guarantee and very high interest rates has boosted my XIRR to levels close to 20% !